urbit/urbit.org/content/docs/userspace/graph-store/sample-application-overview.md

 There are also implicit rules, defined as follows:

 For any given library that one owns,
 - An owner can:
     + add a top level book node to any library
     + add a metadata revision to any book
     + add or remove any comment on any book
 - A reader, that is, a another ship granted access to the library, can:
     + add a comment to any book that they have requested
     + remove any comment that they are the author of

 Implicitly, all readers are given permission to get any book when granted access to the library.

-### Where and how is the permissioning logic implemented?
+### Implementation

 - `policies` (defined [here](https://github.com/ynx0/library/blob/2b75bc6fd6c31d9c9eddd26c156db39f866258eb/sur/library.hoon#L46)) is a map between the names of libraries that we own and what policy should be enforced on each one.
   It is a part of the agent state, shown  [here](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L14).